xisiot/lora-system/docs/Tutorials.md

   No more configurations need to be changed in this installation process.

-* Use `start.sh` to start LoRa system:
+* Use `start.sh` to start LoRa™ system:

 ```sh
   cd ../lora/lora-system
   ./start.sh
 ```

-To test if the system has started properly, please refer to: Motes Emulator.
+To test if the system has started properly, please refer to: [Motes Emulator](Motes.md).

 ---